Logius-standaarden/fsc-core/draft-fsc-core-00.md

 ## Contract Manager

 The Contract Manager functionality in FSC Core is (XX list functionality)

-It is RECOMMENDED to implement the Contract Manager functionality separate from the Inway functionality, in order to be able to have multiple Inways that are configured by one Manager.
+It is RECOMMENDED to implement the Contract Manager functionality separate from the Inway functionality, in order to be able to have multiple Inways that are configured by one Contract Manager.

 ### Behavior

 #### Authentication

-The Contract Manager **MUST** only accept mTLS connections from Other Contract Managers.
+The Contract Manager **MUST** accept only mTLS connections from other external Contract Managers.
 The x509 certificate **MUST** be signed by the Thrust Anchor of the Group.

 #### Creating Contract Proposals